5 Day Mary River and Kakadu Wildlife and Birdwatching Tour- Standard accommodation

 Day 2 (B,L)

-We have breakfast and then drive to the beautiful Mamukala Wetlands, which are home to an array of wetland birds including thousands of Magpie Geese Wandering and Whistling Ducks, Green- Pygmy Geese and Australian Pelicans.
-We may also see birds of prey, such as Black-breasted Buzzard and Square-tailed Kite.
+We start today with a visit to the beautiful Mamukala Wetlands, part of the South Alligator Region.
+The entre river and it's catchment are contained and protected in Kakadu National Park.
+The wetlands are home to an array of wetland birds including thousands of Magpie Geese Wandering and Whistling Ducks, Green- Pygmy Geese and Australian Pelicans and we may also see birds of prey, such as Black-breasted Buzzard and Square-tailed Kite.

 We can view and photograph the birdlife from the observation platform, where the mural depicts the seasonal changes throughout the year.
-Depending on seasonal conditions we may be able to take a walk to the bird hide.
+Depending on seasonal conditions we may be able to take the wetlands walk.

-Then we head to the very north of the park to Ubirr, where we walk through galleries of ancient aboriginal rock art, which your guide will interpret.
+Then onto Ubirr in the very north of the park.
+Here we'll walk through galleries of ancient aboriginal rock art, which your guide will interpret.
 Also learn about bushtuckers and bush medicines before reaching the top of the plateau.
 Here we can relax and enjoy the panoramic view of the floodplains and Arnhemland escarpment.

 The escarpment is home to a variety of birds including the Chestnut-Quilled Rock Pigeon, Banded Fruit- Dove, Whistling Kite, Bush Stone- Curlew as well as the short-eared rock wallaby.